Managed to pick up 2 Airfix P-51D Mustang starter sets earlier in the year for £4.99 each from Aldi.

 A first for me with this build was using Tamiya acrylics for spraying.
-I will admit being really pleased with how easy the Tamiya paints were to spray.
+I’ll admit being really pleased with how easy the Tamiya paints were to spray.
 Will certainly be moving over to them when I can.

 Now back to the decals, they are a complete pain to use, very thin (which is a good thing).
 But fold over as soon as you try to remove them from the backing sheet.
-Care is required applying these decals.
+Take Care when applying these decals.

 Hope to have a USAF version up on the blog soon.